Hereditary (film): Plot

-Miniature artist Annie Graham lives in northern Utah with her psychiatrist husband, Steve, and their children, 16-year-old Peter and 13-year-old Charlie.
-The family attends the funeral of Annie's secretive mother, Ellen, at which Annie is surprised at the number of mourners in attendance.
-She goes to a bereavement support group, revealing that she and her mother had a fraught relationship until Charlie was born, whereupon Ellen became a significant figure in raising her.
-Meanwhile, Steve receives a phone call telling him that unknown perpetrators have desecrated Ellen's gravesite, which he keeps from Annie.
+Miniatures artist Annie Graham lives in northern Utah with her psychiatrist husband Steve and their two children, 16-year-old son Peter and 13-year-old daughter Charlie.
+The family attends the funeral of Annie's estranged mother, Ellen, at which Annie is surprised by the number of mourners in attendance.
+Charlie is especially affected by Ellen's death, becoming withdrawn, sullen and concerned about who will take care of her when Annie dies.
+While at school, Charlie beheads a dead bird with scissors and pockets the head.
+At a bereavement support group, Annie reveals that she and her mother had a strained relationship, but Ellen suddenly became a significant figure in raising Charlie after she was born.
+Meanwhile, Steve receives a phone call telling him that unknown perpetrators have vandalized Ellen's gravesite, which he keeps from Annie.

 Peter is invited to a party, and Annie insists that Charlie accompany him.
 Left unattended by Peter, Charlie eats a piece of cake containing walnuts, triggering her severe nut allergy and sending her into anaphylactic shock.
-As Peter drives Charlie to the hospital, she leans out the window to gasp for air.
+As Peter drives Charlie to the hospital, she leans out of the window to gasp for air.
 Peter swerves to avoid a dead deer in the road, causing Charlie to be decapitated by a telephone pole.
-In shock, Peter drives home and leaves Charlie's headless body in the back seat of Annie's car.
-The following morning, Annie discovers Charlie's corpse.
+In shock, Peter drives home and leaves Charlie's headless body in the back seat of Annie's car, which Annie discovers the following morning.

-Following Charlie's funeral, Peter becomes reclusive and wracked with guilt, Annie becomes bitter and resentful toward Peter, and Steve tries to mediate peace between them.
-Annie is befriended by a support group member named Joan, who suggests she perform a séance to communicate with Charlie's ghost.
-Later that night, Annie convinces Peter and Steve to witness the séance.
-Objects begin to move, and Peter is terrified when Annie speaks in Charlie's voice until Steve throws water on her.
-As supernatural forces begin haunting Peter, Annie suspects Charlie's spirit has become vengeful and demonic.
-She sees threatening images manifest in Charlie's sketchbook, which she throws into the fireplace.
-Her clothes go up in flames at the same time as the book, but stop burning when she removes the book from the fire.
+Following Charlie's funeral, Peter becomes reclusive and guilt-stricken, Annie becomes bitter and resentful toward Peter, and Steve tries to mediate peace between them.
+An unspecified amount of time later, Annie befriends fellow support group member Joan, who encourages her to communicate with Charlie's spirit via séance, demonstrating her own ability to contact her deceased grandson Louie when Annie reacts with skepticism.
+Joan explains that all members of the family must be present during the séance.

+Later that night, Annie wakes Peter and Steve to conduct the séance.
+Objects begin to move, and Annie speaks in Charlie's voice until Steve throws water on her.

+As supernatural forces begin haunting Peter, Annie suspects that Charlie's spirit has become vengeful and demonic.
+She sees threatening images manifest in Charlie's sketchbook, all of which involve Peter in some way.
+She then throws the sketchbook into the fireplace; her clothes catch fire at the same time, only to stop burning when she removes the book from the fire.